The definition of the practice of law varies by jurisdiction. In 2002, a task force of the American Bar Association (ABA) proposed a model definition.

 Practice of Law, State Comparison

-The ABA has a summary of the state law definitions of the practice of law at http://www.americanbar.org/content/dam/aba/migrated/cpr/model-def/model_def_statutes.pdf It is a composite of state statutes, rules, and court cases.
+See the ABA summary of the State Definitions of the Practice of Law.
+It is a composite of state statutes, rules, and court cases.

 Note: The ABA summary was compiled in 2002 and may not be up to date.

 Below is a comparison of state definitions or acts that may be considered as the practice of law, as of the 2002 research.
 Some states have no definition.

 Note: See your current state laws, rules and court cases for the definition of the practice of law for your state.

 |Practice of Law||State Definitions||2002|

 |no definition||represent client||prepare case||legal advice||legal opinion||legal services||legal docs||notes|

 |AZ||x||x||x||x||x||x||certified legal document preparer|